HannesRammer/DartabaseTutorials/tutorials/TUT1.md

             ...
             }
           }

  **removeColumn**

           "removeColumn": {
             "existing_table_name_one": ["existing_column_name_one"]
           }

  **removeTable**

           "removeTable": ["existing_table_name_one"] (lower_case)

- For our todoList example we want to create a list item with a text that stored the task and a done field, for once the task is done.
+ For our todoList, we want to create a list item with a text that stores the task and a done field, for once the task is done.

- the migration file should look like this
+ The migration file can look like this

     ----------20130623043400_create_item.json--------------